 Northwest Arkansas Stormwater Program

-Eighteen Northwest Arkansas cities, Benton and Washington counties, and the University of Arkansas are partnering with the U of A Division of Agriculture Cooperative Extension Service and the NWA Regional Planning Commission on a regional approach to stormwater management.
+Sixteen Northwest Arkansas cities, Benton and Washington counties, and the University of Arkansas-Fayetteville are partnering with the U of A Division of Agriculture Cooperative Extension Service and the NWA Regional Planning Commission on a regional approach to stormwater management.

 Arkansas Stormwater Education

 When it rains, snows or sleets in Arkansas, where does that water go?
 Does it soak into the ground?
 Does it sit in puddles until it evaporates?
 The water actually does both of those things, but some of the water will also flow over the land surface, heading downhill to the nearest ditch or stream.
 This is called stormwater runoff.

 In Arkansas cities and towns, the water cannot soak in through the pavement, rooftops, and concrete like it can into the soil.
 This means that there's more stormwater runoff in cities than in forests and fields.
 The water flows off impervious surfaces such as driveways, rooftops, sidewalks, and parking lots, and usually flows straight into a storm drain.
 These openings along roads and in parking lots connect to pipes which carry the water directly to your local stream or lake.